Alonso181006/Canverns-of-Depth/proposal.md

 - Player combat
   - Sword
 - Enemy attacks
-- different levels
+- different levels (jump from one to the other)
 - levels are traversal
 - health
 - death screen
   - restart button
 - enemy that goes to player

-## Nice to Have List
 - sounds fx
   -background music
   -enemies